lexiscode/payment-api/README.md

 ````

 ## API Testing with Swagger
-The API can be tested using Swagger UI also.
-Run a local server inside your public directory, using port 200.
+For this case, ensure you've setup the project to work with your local XAMPP as detailed at the top of this README.
+Then run a local server inside your /public directory, using port 200.
 Then visit this URL: http://localhost:200/docs/

 NB: For now to gain access to the resources and to bypass authentication in Swagger, first go inside my public/index.php file and "comment" code line 43 (i.e. where I wrote this: require DIR . '/../middleware/jwt_proxy.php';).
 In this note, for now, don't bother testing the Authentication section (i.e. the register and login sections) in the Swagger UI, focus on other routes.